History of Woolley Edge services

 When Granada took over, they painted the building bright red and white.

 Under Granada, the services continued to suffer from low traffic levels, which made providing satisfactory facilities difficult.
+In 1974 they admitted the site was a disappointment, and blamed it on traffic heading towards Newcastle being directed off the M1 at J32.

 In 2000, the southbound services were identified as having the potential to benefit from a significant investment, providing one of Granada's new-look shopping areas.
 This saw a short corridor added to the front of the amenity building, causing it to clearly stick out from the otherwise rectangular building.